kaulin/42_webserv/README.md

 `./webserv [config file path]`

-Some example configuration files and an example site demonstrating the servers features are provided in the repository.
+Some example configuration files and an example site demonstrating the program's features are provided in the repository.
 Running the program without arguments uses the default configuration file.
 Configuration file syntax is similar to, but not one-to-one compatible with nginx.

 ## Problems encountered / key takeaways / implementation choises / room for improvement / ???